 2.3 Communication route score

-A communication route (CLRj and CRRj) score (SLij and SRij) measure the capability of cell i to communicated with other cells through communication route j.
+A communication route (CLRj and CRRj) score (SLij and SRij) measure the probability of cell i to communicate with other cells through communication route j.
 A cell with high CLR score means it has a high capability to secret ligand which are highly regulated in this specific route and with a high CRR score indicates a high capability to receive signals through the receptor and regulate it downstream gene and TF.
 The score is assigned using the equation given in Eq.
 4a, 4b.